lawrenceagles/nodejs-in-action/chapter03-automating-the-web-with-scraping/README.md

 Illustrates how to perform web scraping on dynamic HTML pages (pages with placeholders that are populated via JavaScript) using `jsdom` and then `jquery` to find and extract the HTML elements.

 ## 05-cheerio-web-scraping-and-date-transformation
+Illustrates how to create CSV data out of the contents of an HTML page using `cheerio` and `moment` for the HTML and date manipulation respectively.